chainaim3003/midstream/submission/SUBMISSION.md

 npm run verify-onchain
 ```

 End-to-end deterministic.
 No mocks.
-The demo includes one drift session that demonstrates mid-session cutoff (kills around chunk 13–18) and one happy-path session that runs to completion.
+The demo includes one drift session that demonstrates mid-stream cutoff (the harness performs a stop & correct around chunk 13–18) and one happy-path session that runs to completion.

-A web dashboard (`npm run web`, served at `:3001`) shows live tokens streaming, per-chunk quality scores, the kill moment, and a transfer-resolution panel that calls `getTransferById` and links to Arc explorer.
+A web dashboard (`npm run web`, served at `:3001`) shows live tokens streaming, the live inference harness scoring each chunk in real time, the stop & correct moment when the harness refuses the next authorization, and a transfer-resolution panel that calls `getTransferById` and links to Arc explorer.

 ### 7. Transaction flow video

 ✅ See `submission/VIDEO.md` for the script and `submission/screencast.mp4` (link before submitting).

-The video shows: faucet drop on arcscan → deposit on arcscan → live demo with tokens streaming → Gemini quality assessment → kill moment → `verify-onchain` output with real 0x hashes → click-through to arcscan showing the batch settlement.
+The video shows: faucet drop on arcscan → deposit on arcscan → live demo with tokens streaming → Gemini quality assessment → stop & correct moment → `verify-onchain` output with real 0x hashes → click-through to arcscan showing the batch settlement.

 ---